Utah County Roofing For Solar

 Turn roofing for solar research in Utah County into a cleaner project path.

-This page should not end at information.
-It should move Utah County homeowners into a custom plan that clarifies fit, timing, and whether the home needs battery-only, integrated solar, or supporting roof work.
+The next step is a custom plan that clarifies fit, timing, and whether the home needs battery-only backup, integrated solar, or supporting roof work.

 Blueprint Outcome